xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 I've also ignored the  logical  operators And, Or, etc.  It turns out  that  these are pretty easy to  handle.
-All  the  logical operators are  bitwise  operations,  so  they  are  symmetric and therefore work  in  the  same  fashion  as  PopAdd.
+All  the  logical operators are  bitwise  operations,  so  they  are  symmetric and therefore work  in  the  same  fashion  as  `PopAdd`.
 There is one difference,  however:    if  it  is necessary to extend the  word length for a logical variable, the extension should be done as an UNSIGNED  number.
 Floating   point   numbers,   again,   are